qarham/cfm-vagrant/README.md

 ## Host Server Vagrant Setup (prerequisite)

+***Note: Please use dedicated BMS for the setup and BMS tested for this setup has following resources  "24 CPUs, RAM:256GB, 750GB-1TB HDD"***

 1. Install Ubuntu 16.04.3 or CentOS 7.5 OS on the BMS and install following software using scripts provided under folder "scripts".

     * Vagrant 2.1.1